Last Minute Review

 - Cluster headache is the only primary headache where O2 is a first-line acute treatment

-- Verapamil for cluster → must get ECG before and after each dose increase (risk of heart block)
+- Verapamil for cluster → ECG at baseline and ~10 days after each dose escalation (risk of heart block / PR prolongation)

 Tension-Type Headache